svg-sprite/svg-sprite/README.md

 Please refer to the [configuration documentation](docs/configuration.md) for details.

 ### Output modes

+At the moment *svg-sprite* supports **five different output modes** (i.e. sprite types), each of them having it's own characteristics and use cases.
+It's up to you to decide which sprite type is the best choice for your project.
+The `mode` configuration option controls which ones are created.
+You may enable more than one output mode at a time — *svg-sprite* will happily create several sprites in parallel.

 To create a single **foreground image sprite with `<symbol>` elements** (for being `<use>`d in your HTML), this little piece of configuration would suffice: